RA-curryfish/ProbFuzz/README.md

 - Line 2: each value indicates number of times other seeds apart from the one above was fuzzed for without discovering anything after the previous discovery
 - Line 3: number of features (coverage elements) discovered in this discovery
 - Line 4: Mean Local Laplace estimate for number of trials required for next discovery
+- Line 5: Mean Local Good-Turing estimate for number of trials required for next discovery
+- Line 6: Maximum value of trials of forked attempts (10) for a new discovery
+- Line 7: Average value of trials of forked attempts (10) for a new discovery
+- Line 8: Rate of execution of the fuzzer in inputs per second at that point in time